 The wooden Kingfisher Self defense cane is designed as a walking cane but combines the best attributes of a mobility aid with the best features of a defensive staff.

 Made of quality grade L7 Appalachian hickory, the SD cane is tough and reliable.
-Options include rugged carbide tip, various colors and shaft tapering.
+Options include rugged carbide tip and various colors.

 All canes are supplied with an elegant clear rubber tip.
 The tip fits with or without the carbide tip option!